Currently Available Units

 Then and Now

-Bucktown's history is uniquely tied to how the neighborhood got its name.
+Bucktown's history is uniquely tied to how the Chicago neighborhood got its name.
 Established in the early 1800s by Polish immigrants seeking refuge from a war-ravaged country, Bucktown's name is believed to have originated from the large number of goats many of its early Polish settlers raised in their own backyards (the male goat is a buck).
 The Polish weren't the only group assembling in these former marshlands though; Germans, Mexicans and Puerto Ricans also settled here later that same century.
 By the 1840s, Bucktown had grown large enough to have its own post office and hotel.

 In 1910 Bucktown, still largely populated with Polish-speaking immigrants, was referred to as Little Poland or Polish Downtown despite the wide range of cultures represented there.
 However half a century later, the community experienced another wave of immigration, this time bringing a large number of Latinos into the region and creating an even more ethnically diverse neighborhood, which put to bed the Polish monikers.